 The flags are produced in Nepal by a women-led business that gives back a portion of the proceeds to various social causes.

-These prayer-flags have been consecrated by the senior Lamas of Ka-Nying Shedrub Ling monastery on an auspicious day of the Tibetan lunar calendar.
+These prayer-flags have been consecrated by the senior Lamas of Ka-Nying Shedrub Ling monastery on an auspicious day of the Tibetan lunar calendar through the ritual practice.

 Dimensions of one roll: